jgrou/jgrou.github.io/Events.markdown

 title: Events
 permalink: /events/
 ---
-This is a list of events that I attended.
+This is a list of events that I attended/will attend.

 ## Conferences
 **SIAM Conference on Financial Mathematics and Engineering** \